10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 One area of conversation (especially with clients) should be around the number and purpose of 3rd-party scripts.
 Multiple 3rd-party scripts can quickly become unmaintainable and lead to delayed JavaScript execution.
 Ensuring 3rd party scripts use the `async` and `defer` attributes can also help improve latency.

 ### Measuring
 A plethora of tools have become available to manage and maintain healthy Core Web Vitals.
 In fact, most performance/reporting based tools now offer some kind of Web Vitals-based data.
-At 10up, we use the following tools to report accurate Web Vital metrics:
+At Kanopi, we use the following tools to report accurate Web Vital metrics:

 #### _[Web Vitals NPM Package](https://www.npmjs.com/package/web-vitals)_
 This library can be used during development to diagnose Web Vital metrics.
 It comes with a fairly easy to understand API that directly tracks